adriangrantdotorg/twitter-slideshow/README.md

 ## Usage

 1. Navigate to [twitter.com](https://twitter.com) or [x.com](https://x.com).
-2. Scroll to a timeline or search result containing media.
-3. Click the "Twitter Slideshow" bookmark you created.
+2. Click the "Twitter Slideshow" bookmark in your bookmarks toolbar
 4. The slideshow overlay will appear and start playing.
 5. Enjoy!